irfiit/information-retrieval-lessons/README.md

 * Use your own branch.
 When your feature is finished, merge master into your branch and create a pull request.
 * Write commit messages in English.
 See other commit messages and keep conventions.
 * Write comments in English.
-Comment classes and methods using [RDoc syntax](https://github.com/rdoc/rdoc) (see other comments).
-Update documentation before committing.
+* Comment classes and methods using [RDoc syntax](https://github.com/rdoc/rdoc).
+See other comments.
+* Update documentation.

   ```bash
   $ rdoc